-Both GCC and clang already support constexpr within <cmath> to varying extents.
-Indeed, GCC 5.3.0 declares all functions, besides the special functions, those taking a pointer argument (cf. II C) and those with an explicit dependence on the runtime rounding mode (II B) as constexpr.
-Therefore, an implementation of the changes to the standard proposed in this paper is mostly available (indeed, in some regards the GCC implementation goes beyond what we propose).
+Note that, aside from these edge cases, the only function for which the behaviour does not conform to that specified in this paper is std::fmod which does not seem useable in constant expressions.
+Indeed, it should be emphasised that, in almost all cases, GCC behaves exactly as one would want.
+Therefore, an implementation of the changes to the standard proposed in this paper is mostly available (indeed, in some regards the GCC implementation goes beyond what we propose since it declares additional functions constexpr).
 While clang does not go nearly as far as GCC, it does offer some functions as builtins and is able to use them to perform compile time computations, constant propagation and so on.
-It is therefore hoped that any burden on compiler vendors implicit in this proposal is minimal.
+It is therefore hoped that any burden on compiler vendors implicit in this proposal is acceptable.

-IV.
-IMPACT ON THE STANDARD
+V. IMPACT ON THE STANDARD

-This proposal adds an extra statement to [library.c], referring back to [expr.const], indicating that if a (mathematical) function encounters a domain error or overflow, then it may not form part of a constant expression.
+This proposal adds an extra statement to [library.c], referring back to [expr.const], indicating that if a (mathematical) function raises a floating-point flag other than FE\INEXACT, then it may not form part of a constant expression.
 With the advent of std::is\constant\evaluated() it may be possible to implement the desired behaviour as a pure library extension; previously, this was not the case.
+Beyond this, Annex F of the C Standard is invoked, wherever possible, to define precisely when floating-point exceptions should be raised.